The only way to bust through a difficult genealogy research problem is to have a proven action plan.

 Step 6: Evaluate Inferences

 Even with the ability to use DNA, we might still lack the 'smoking gun' to confirm a relationship and resolve our genealogy brick walls.
-So the final technique is to make some reasonable inferences.
-Recognize, that when we make deductions and infer conclusions, we can still be wrong.
+So, the final technique is to make some reasonable inferences.
+Recognize that we can still be wrong when we make deductions and infer conclusions.
 However, we can make a good case that remains unsolved but pointed in a possible direction.

 For instance, with 2nd great-grandmother and servant, we might discover the following:

-• There were five females with the same name living in Collins, South Carolina.
+Five females with the same name lived in Collins, South Carolina.

 Now, I intentionally kept the names disguised so that you would focus on the theory rather than an actual case.
-Additionally, Suzanne has more research to do, and we hope she'll be able to resolve the question satisfactorily.
+Additionally, Suzanne has more research to do, and we hope she'll resolve the question satisfactorily.

-If you follow this 6 Step Plan for Tackling Your Genealogy Brick Wall, you may not always bust through it.
+If you follow this 6-Step Plan for Tackling Your Genealogy Brick Wall, you may not always bust through it.
 But, you will have taken the research as far as it can go without divine intervention.
-At that point, you can move on to the next challenging research project you have.
+At that point, you can move on to your next challenging research project.